nelforza/python-sabzeh/README.md

 2- Install open cv with pip :

-    run this command on terminal: pip --user install opencv-python
+run this command on terminal for install open cv:

+    pip --user install opencv-python

 ## v1.1: